AmariRules/pokemonAPI-Amari/README.md

 1. Downloading or cloning the repository.
 2. Setting up a virtual environment.
+3. Activate the virtual environment recently created.
-3. Installing the required dependencies.
+4. Installing the required dependencies.
-4. Running example usage scripts.
+5. Running example usage scripts.
-5. Executing interactive tests with user input.
+6. Executing interactive tests with user input.
-6. Running unit tests to validate functionality.
+7. Running unit tests to validate functionality.

 Enjoy exploring the world of Pokémon through the PokeAPI SDK!